nimwunnan/conceptuallabor.com/theory-text/The Theory of Conceptual Labor.md

 </tbody>
 </table>

-*Project:* Hike to the secret lake with unreliable directions

 This model is rather general, and allows for many possibilities --- you forgot a step in the directions, your friend is playing a joke on you, something in the woods changed, etc.